seanredmond/heniautos/guide/calendar-equations.md

     --------------|-----------------------|-----|-----------------|----
     BCE 333/332   | Metageitniṓn          |  10 | BCE 0333-Aug-10 |  39

-(It is Metageitniṓn 10 because Heniautos is working with a hollow Metageitniṓn, so remember that we moved Metageitniṓn 1 to August 2 and know from the evidence of the inscription that this day is actually Metageitniṓn 9)
+(Heniautos calculates the festival date as Metageitniṓn 10, remember, because it is still working with a hollow Hekatombaiṓn.
+We are only interested here in the Julian date of DOY 39)

 **Met 9 = I 39 = DOY 39 = ✸Aug 10, 333 BCE**

 I am going to use the star symbol ✸ to mark anything that comes from an astronomical calculation and therefore has a margin of error as long as we are not certain how the beginnings of months were observed or calculated.
 Using `-r 0` or `-r 1` as the "visibility rule" will shift the date to Aug 8 or 9 respectively.

 ## `calendar-equations`

+### IG II³ 1,338 Again

 Along with the `heniautos` command, Heniautos, installs a second command, `calendar-equation` for working with these equations.